lukassnoek/skbold/README.rst

 single-trial data, in which each trial comprises a sample in our data-matrix and the values per voxel constitute our features.
-This type of analysis is alternatively called *single-trial decoding*, and is often performed as an alternative to massively (whole-brain) univariate analysis.
+This type of analysis is alternatively called *single-trial decoding*, and is often performed as an alternative to (whole-brain) univariate analysis.

 .. image:: img/MvpWithin.png
    :align: center

-Ultimately, this type of analysis aims to predict some kind of attribute of the trials (for example condition/class membership in classification analyses or some continuous feature in regression analyses).
-Ultimately, group-analyses may be done on subject-specific analysis metrics (such as classification accuracy or R2-score) and group-level feature-importance maps may be calculated to draw conclusions about the model's predictive power and the spatial distribution of informative features, respectively.
+Ultimately, this type of analysis aims to predict some kind of attribute of the trials (for example condition/class membership in classification analyses or some continuous feature in regression analyses), which skbold calls ``y``, based on a model trained on the samples-by-features matrix, which skbold calls ``X``.
+After obtaining model performance scores (such as accuracy, F1-score, or R-squared) for each subject, a group-level random effects (RFX) analysis can be done on these scores.
+Skbold does not offer any functionality in terms of group-level analyses; we advise researchers to look into the `prevalance inference <http://www.sciencedirect.com/science/article/pii/S1053811916303470>`_ method of Allefeld and colleagues.

 MvpBetween
 ~~~~~~~~~~
-With the apparent increase in large-sample neuroimaging datasets, another
+With the increase in large-sample neuroimaging datasets, another
-type of analysis starts to become feasible, which we'll call *between subject*
+type of MVPA starts to become feasible, which we'll call *between subject*
 analyses.
 In this type of analysis, single subjects constitute the data's
 samples and a corresponding single multivoxel pattern constitutes the data's
 features.
 The type of multivoxel pattern, or 'feature-set', can be any set